PalmerCurrie/Fitness-Tracker/README.md

 put into my personal fitness levels which is why I want to design this project.

-## User Stories
+## Key Features

-- As a user, I want to be able to add or delete a Workout to my FitnessTracker
+- Add or delete a Workout to my FitnessTracker
-- As a user, I want to be able to view a list of completed Workouts
+- View a list of completed Workouts
-- As a user, I want to be able to add my weight to a Workout
+- Add my weight to a Workout
-- As a user, I want to be able to add or delete an Exercise to my Workout
+- Add or delete an Exercise to my Workout
-- As a user, I want to be able to edit existing Workouts and Exercises
+- Edit existing Workouts and Exercises
-- As a user, I want to be able to have the option to save or not save changes made to my FitnessTracker
+- The option to save or not save changes made to my FitnessTracker
-- As a user, I want to be able to have the option to load an existing data or to start a new FitnessTracker
+- The option to load an existing data or to start a new FitnessTracker

-## Instructions for Grader

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the Create New Workout button in the Fitness Tracker Panel, this will open up a menu for the user to input the Workout's Name, Date, and Weight.
-Once user has inputed click Create Workout to add the X, Workout, to the Y,  Fitness Tracker.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the View Workouts button in the Fitness Tracker Panel, this will open up a Workout List menu which will display the Workouts in the Fitness Tracker.
-You can reorder the Workouts by clicking the Reorder in Descending Order button.
-Or you can remove a workout by selection, clicking on one of the workouts, and pressing the Remove Workout button.
-- You can locate my visual component by clicking the View Weight Progress button in the Fitness Tracker Panel.
-This will open up a graph of the user's latest 10 workouts displaying their weights in a line graph.
-- You can save the state of my application by clicking the Save Fitness Tracker button in the Fitness Tracker Panel, this will save the current Fitness Tracker to file.
-- You can reload the state of my application by clicking the Load Previous Fitness Tracker button in the Fitness Tracker Panel, this will load in the previously stored data.

-## Phase 4: Task 2:

-Sun Mar 31 12:26:55 PDT 2024 \
-Added Workout: Shoulder Day - March 31 2024  \
-Sun Mar 31 12:27:16 PDT 2024  \
-Added Workout: CHeSt Day  - Aprul 1 2024 \
-Sun Mar 31 12:27:20 PDT 2024 \
-Removed Workout: CHeSt Day  - Aprul 1 2024  \
-Sun Mar 31 12:27:31 PDT 2024 \
-Added Workout: Chest Day - April 1 2024

-## Phase 4: Task 3

-  I would implement a Writable interface that my Exercise, Workout, and FitnessTracker classes would implement.
-This would make it easier to implement my toJson methods in my classes which would convert the objects into Json format for saving.

-  The toJson method in my FitnessTracker, Workout, and Exercise all work in a very similar way and have a couple lines of duplicate code that could be abstracted out into a superclass to avoid duplication.
-For example, the only difference in the workoutListToJson method and the exerciseListToJson method is the for loop handling the different respected objects, and the eventLog string.
-I could create an interface or an abstract class that would be a super type to these allowing me to create a single method that would work on both of the types and removing the duplication.